 - 7.1.1 There are many Federal and State laws which presently make discrimination unlawful on a variety of grounds (unlawful reasons) including:

 - Sex, marital or relationship status, pregnancy, breastfeeding or family responsibilities;

 - Sexuality or sexual preference;

 - Race, colour, descent, nationality, national origin, ethnicity or ethno-religious origin;

-- Religious belief or activity;
+- · Religious belief or activity;

 - Political belief or activity;

 - Trade union activity;

-- Disability or impairment;
+- · Disability or impairment;

-- Transgender status or gender identity;
+- Gender identity;

-- Age:
+- · Age;

-- Responsibilities as a carer; or
+- · Responsibilities as a carer; or

 - Service in the voluntary defence forces.

-- 7.1.2 Whether it is unlawful to discriminate against a person for one of these reasons will depend on the particular circumstances associated with being employed in New South Wales.
+- 7.1.2 Whether it is unlawful to discriminate against a person for one of these reasons will depend on the particular circumstances associated with being employed in NSW.